FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

 Use the [Roboflow-YOLOv3-tiny-Darknet-to-OAK.ipynb](https://colab.research.google.com/drive/1Sc6B-clNJZ3OBxCxIoddhLFxIYoJJzRT#scrollTo=JlPEcD7UkE4Q) Colab Notebook to train the model.
 Once the Colab notebook loads save a copy of the it in your Google Drive.
 When you execute the first cell it will allocate a GPU for you.
 You should try and complete all of the training steps in a single session.
 If your page is inactive for more than an hour the session will disconnect and you will have to start over.
 Once you have the Colab notebook loaded it will guide you through the following steps to train, validate, and export the model.

 ### Setup the Colab Notebook for Training
+This requires three steps:

-- Configure our GPU environment on Google Colab
+- Configure a GPU environment on Google Colab

 - Install the [Darknet](https://github.com/pjreddie/darknet) YOLOv4 training environment.
 The darknet software is cloned from GitHub and then compiled.
 After install you'll see the `darknet` directory structure in the *Files* sidebar menu.

+- Download the YOLOv4 *Convolution Network* weights.
+These weights are the starting point for training the model.
+We will be using [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning), which is a machine learning method where a model developed for a task is reused as the starting point for a model on a related task.

 ### Importing the Dataset
 In order to train the dataset in Colab it has to be exported to a format compatible with the training model.
 In our case, we'll be using the YoloV4 training model, so we'll export it in *YOLO Darknet* format.
 The export process generates a `.txt` file along with each image that describe the bounding boxes and the label identifier.
 The txt file will have the same name as the image and contains one line per bounding box.